Photoroom/screen-translate/README.md

 ## Using the plugin:
 0- Use figma desktop and import the plugin manifest.

-1- The layout in figma must be the following:
+1- The naming in figma must be the following:

-    All Texts
-    --Text 1
-    ----Text1/ar
-    ----Text1/he
-    ----Text1/en
-    ----Text1/de
-    --Text 2
-    ----Text2/ar
-    (etc)
+`Frame Name = FRAMEPREFIX/LOCALE/NUMBER`
+`Text Name = #LOCALIZATIONKEY`

  2- You must have strings in your localized.strings in the following format:
-  `"store.screenshot.03.title" = "White Background";`
+  `"LOCALIZATIONKEY" = "White Background";`

  3- You must create symlinks linking to your localized.strings in the following format:
  - `en.string`
  - `fr.string`
  - (etc)

  To do so, we recommend creating a folder containing relative symlinks in your repository.
-E.g we have a `Assets/TranslationLinks` containing symlinks to all those files.
+E.g we have a `fastlane/language_links` containing symlinks to all those files.
 We ran this command for each translation: `ln -s ../fr.lproj/Localizable.strings fr.strings`
  In the end the Assets/TranslationLinks folder contains links to all translation files.

- 4- In figma, select `Text 1`, `Text 2`, etc. Right click, select plugins, our plugin.
+ 4- In figma, select the right page.
+Right click, select plugins, our plugin.
 It opens a popup.
 Select browse and select all the files from the `TranslationLinks` folder

+5- You can use the` language cleaner` dictionary to match the app store to app locale.
+If a locale doesn't work, we also try to split to a 2 character locale

 ## General installation instructions